alexirpan/alexirpan.github.io/_posts/2024-04-11-puzzlehunting-201.markdown

 So I've decided to interpret the question differently: how do you create the best conditions that cause good ideas to arise?

-1. Use monospace
+#### Use monospace

 A lot of puzzles will use length as part of the structure.
 For example, [Human Pyramid](https://2021.teammatehunt.com/puzzles/human-pyramid) from Teammate Hunt 2021.
-Patterns in length (matching length, exactly one letter longer, etc.) are easy to subconsciously notice if you put content in monospace, so if you put your spreadsheet in monospace by default, you'll spot those patterns faster.
+Patterns in length (matching length, exactly one letter longer, etc.) are easy to subconsciously notice if you put content in monospace, so if you put your spreadsheet in monospace, you'll break-in on these patterns faster.

 (In fact, the monospace font
 in Human Pyramid was added during testsolving to push solvers to consider length.
 A similar trick was used in [Pestered](https://puzzles.mit.edu/2018/full/puzzle/pestered.html) from MIT Mystery Hunt 2018.)

-Personally I like to put literally everything in monospace, but I know some solvers who prefer only putting clue answers in monospace and leaving clues in sans serif, to create a subconscious visual boundary between clue and answer.
-You can pick which one works for you.
+Personally I like to put everything in monospace, but I know some solvers who prefer only putting clue answers in monospace and leaving clues in sans serif, since they value the visual boundary between clue and answer.
+Pick whichever works for you.

-2. Transcribe puzzle content faithfully.
-Refer to the original puzzle even if the sheet looks complete.
+#### Transcribe puzzle content faithfully

 Before you have broken into a puzzle, any part of the puzzle could be relevant information.
 The act of transcribing a puzzle from a website or PDF into a